There is no shortage of recommended reading lists out there, and you likely have several books sitting on your shelf still waiting to be read.

 This works best for works of fiction, but I’ve found biographies and lighter theological works are also easy to listen to.
 (Any book I might want to highlight things or need to reread passages as I go doesn’t work well for me as audio).

 This year I listened to over a dozen good books that I simply would not have had time to read otherwise.
-Just a few of the books I listened to were a biography on George Whitefield, John Bunyan’s Pilgrim’s Progress, Neil Postman’s Amusing Ourselves to Death (highly recommended), The Daring Mission of William Tyndale, and Living Forward by Michael Hyatt.
+Just a few of the books I listened to recently are Reset by David Murray, Guns, Germs, and Steel by Jared Diamond, Neil Postman’s Amusing Ourselves to Death (highly recommended), and The Daring Mission of William Tyndale.

-All told, the books I listened to this past year would have come to over 2,300 pages!
+All told, the audiobooks I listen to in a year would equal about 2,500 pages!

 If you have a commute, work out regularly, or can have headphones in while you work or do household chores you can cover a lot of ground during the week.